sundeepbassi/fun-ships/README.md

 ### Disclaimer

 - The contents of this project are solely for the purposes of education and research.
-- All of  the information and code that has been used from outside resources has be accredited to that person or resource.
+- All of  the information and code that has been used from outside resources has be accredited to that person or organisation.

-## Acknowledgements
+### Acknowledgements

+I would like to thank my mentor Miguel Martinez for being an excellent mentor anf guiding me with the project.
+Miguel's insights, experince and knowledge have empowered me to try to do my best and not to give up.

+I would like to thank Scott and Ed from the tutor support team to find good solutions whislt working with my code.

+I would like to thank the whole of the tutor support for helping me with coding issues.

+I would like to thank the student care team, Alex, Kieron and Aoife for listening to me and pointing me in the right direction.

+I would like to thank my friends Claire and Holly for believing in me and checking on me when I was stressed with the course work and the project.

+I would like thank Claire's pets, Bodhi (dog), Lass (dog), Mitzy (dog), Kiddy (cat) and Rabsie (rabbit), for sitting with me whilst I was doing my work and the endless support they gave me.
+The dog walks helped me to get fresh air into my brain cells.